Vienna

 DAY 1

-SESSION 1 Human-centered Design: Technology and Human-AI Collaboration IHIET 1 Vienna
+SESSION 1 Special Interest Group: Human-AI Collaboration in Critical Tasks IHIET 1 Vienna

-Tuesday, August 26 Session Chair(s): Sebastiaan De Peuter, Netherlands and Toni Waefler, Switzerland
+Tuesday, August 26 Session Chair(s): Toni Waefler, Switzerland and Sebastiaan De Peuter, Netherlands

 Sebastiaan De Peuter, Herke Van Hoof, Netherlands